crawl/crawl/crawl-ref/docs/crawl_manual.rst

   level to an extent determined by your character's species, the creatures you will meet deeper in the dungeon are better at casting spells, and are more likely to be able to affect you.
-You can get a rough idea of your current WL by pressing '%'.
+You can get a rough idea of your current Will by pressing '%'.

 Size
   Different species have different sizes: Spriggans and Felids are very small;
-  Halflings and Kobolds are small; Ogres and Trolls are large; Nagas and Centaurs are large with a medium torso; all other species are medium-sized.
+  Halflings and Kobolds are small; Ogres and Trolls are large; Nagas and Palentongas are large with a medium torso; all other species are medium-sized.
   Many transmutations will change your size too.
 Size affects your evasion: the smaller your character the more evasive it is.
 On the other hand, characters of larger than medium size do not suffer the usual attack penalties when standing in shallow water.
 Characters of smaller than medium size will have